openfheorg/openfhe-development/docs/sphinx_rsts/contributing/user_ci_cd_docs.rst

 1. Go to the openfhe-development repository at this URL: https://github.com/openfheorg/openfhe-development

-2. Click on the Actions tab on the center of the upper menu ..
+2. Click on the Actions tab on the center of the upper menu.

 .. figure:: ci_cd_assets/run_manual_workflow_step2.png
    :alt: run_manual_workflow_step2